maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 The plot above shows the null distribution of the difference in mean kills at 15 minutes between games where the `firstherald` value is missing and where it is not.
 The observed difference (red dashed line) is **-3.259**, and the computed p-value is **0.0000**.
 This result suggests that the missingness of `firstherald` is not random — it likely depends on early-game performance, specifically team kills by the 15-minute mark.

-### Permutation Test: Result vs. First Herald Missingness
+### Does First Herald Missingness depend on the result of the game>

 - `Null Hypothesis` (H₀): The missingness in `firstherald` is not associated with `result`; any observed difference in win rate is due to chance.